cybercongress/cyberindex-euler/README.md

 JUNO_WORKERS=6
 RPC_URL=http://localhost:26657
 LCD_URL=http://localhost:1317
+FQDN_RPC_URL=<cyberd_fqdn_http/https_rpc>
 ```

 ## Usage

-Juno internally runs a single worker that consumes from a single queue.
+Juno as part of cyberindex internally runs a single worker that consumes from a single queue.
 The
 queue contains block heights to aggregate and export to a PostgreSQL database.
 Juno will start a new block even listener where for each new block, it will
 enqueue the height.
 A worker listens for new heights and queries for various data